apache/directory-kerby/README.md

 ### The Initiatives/Goals
 - Aims as a Java Kerberos binding, with rich and integrated facilities that integrate Kerberos, PKI and token (OAuth2) for both client and server sides.
 - Provides client APIs at the Kerberos protocol level to interact with a KDC server through AS and TGS exchanges.
-- Provides a standalone KDC server that supports various identity back ends including memory based, Json file based, LDAP backed and even Zookeeper backed.
+- Provides a standalone KDC server that supports various identity backends including memory based, Json file based, LDAP based and even Zookeeper based.
 - Provides an embedded KDC server that applications can easily integrate into products, unit tests or integration tests.
 - Supports FAST/Preauthentication framework to allow popular and useful authentication mechanisms.
 - Supports PKINIT mechanism to allow clients to request tickets using x509 certificate credentials.